 Have you ever had a day where you just rocked it?
 You were able to get so much accomplished and felt amazing.
 But, for as many days that you feel productive, you’ve likely had just as many where you didn’t.
-In today’s episode, we’re going to talk about looking at your production over the course of a week, rather than day by day.
+In today’s episode, we’re going to talk about productivity for business over the course of a week, rather than day by day.
 We’ll discuss how this will help you to stop feeling like a failure and increase your overall satisfaction with your performance.

 Working as a contractor or freelancer comes with a lot of mental challenges that you have to overcome.
-One of those big mental challenges is being ok with having days where you get a lot done and other days where you get next to nothing done.
+One of those big mental challenges is being ok with having days where you get a lot done, it’s easy to get started and go.
+And other days where you struggle for motivation and get next to nothing done.
 It’s really hard to overcome this, because you know on the days you’re not doing a lot, you won’t make as much money…if any at all.

 Here are our tips on how to stop feeling like a failure because you didn’t get as much done on a day as you wanted to.